MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

-  - Usually you use a CLI tool to run an **exec** into the container.
+  - Typically use a CLI to exec into the container.
-  - You might have to specify which container if there’s more than one in the pod.
+  - If multiple containers, specify which container.
-  - Permissions (RBAC) might affect who can do this.
+  - Make sure you have the right RBAC privileges.
 </details>

 ---